 The Clemson Libraries Undergraduate Student Research Award recognizes students who produce outstanding scholarly or creative works that make use of library resources and services.
-The award promotes the advancement of learning and discovery and is open to all undergraduate students enrolled at Clemson University.
+The award promotes the advancement of learning and discovery and is open to all current undergraduate students enrolled at Clemson University.
+For group projects all undergraduate students named on the project must be currently enrolled at Clemson.

 Library resources can be broadly interpreted to include books, scholarly articles, primary resources and collections, special collections, databases and more.
 Library services can include use of library spaces, library classes, consultations with librarians, Interlibrary Loan or PASCAL, and other services.
 While the use of Clemson University library collections and services is highly encouraged, the award also recognizes use of libraries or collections that are not housed at Clemson.